-The difference between an official CE marking and the China Export logo can be recognized by the larger distance between the C and the E in the official logo of a CE marking.
-In addition, the length of the middle 'stem' of the E is shorter as shown in the picture.
+The difference between an official CE marking and the China Export logo can be recognised by the larger distance between the C and the E in the official logo of a CE marking.
+In addition, the length of the middle 'stem' of the E is shorter, as can be seen in the picture.

-ATTENTION: If an accident occurs due to, for example, glare from uncertified lights, you may be liable for any consequential damages.
-When purchasing LED lights, always pay attention to a CE mark, engraved in the housing.
+ATTENTION: If an accident occurs due to, for example, glare from uncertified lamps, you may be held liable for any consequential damages.
+When buying LED lights, always pay attention to the CE mark, which is engraved in the housing.

 Tip 2.
 Does the worklight have a high degree of EMC suppression (including official EMC suppression)?

 The last thing you want are LED work lights that interfere with radio or other electronic devices.
 To ensure that your LED lights do not interfere with the radio, a high level of EMC suppression is necessary.
 We have found that cheap LED work lights do not contain this interference suppression nine times out of ten.
 Electromagnetic Compatibility or the 'EMC component' is the part that prevents electromagnetic influence between different electronic products or systems.
 A good LED worklight always has a high degree of official EMC interference and you can always ask your supplier about this.